-Course Overview Joshua Tree Pathfinder - 30 days Fantastically jumbled rock formations and plants reminiscent of Doctor Seuss' creations rise out of this magical topography comprising Joshua Tree, one of California's most surreal desert landscapes.
-Much of the 800,000 acres of park is designated as wilderness.
+Course Overview Joshua Tree Pathfinder - 30 Days Fantastically jumbled rock formations and plants rise out of this magical topography comprising Joshua Tree, one of California's most surreal desert landscapes.
+Much of the 800,000 acres of park is designated as wilderness today.
+These regions are the ancestral lands of the Yuhaviatam/Maarenga'yam (Serrano), Cahuilla, Newe (Western Shoshone), Chemehuevi, Southern Paiute and Cocopah (Xawill kwñchawaay) nations.
 Two distinctly different deserts, the Sonoran and the Mojave, merge at a transition zone where one can see different species indicative of each desert ecosystem.
 The park is home to an impressive array of species including the namesake Joshua Trees (which aren't trees at all but giant Yucca plants!), jumping cholla, cat-claw acacia, fifty-year-old desert tortoises, red-tailed hawks, jackrabbits, and coyotes.
 Canyons, small mountains, and broad valleys are the canvas that nature has used to create this intricate and subtle landscape.
 Pathfinder Courses Pathfinder courses are geared towards students looking for direction and purpose in life.
 Outward Bound facilitates this by developing strong leadership skills within those who are willing to take on the challenges they face.
 Instructors focus on the development of your personal leadership style, strengths, and life purpose.
 Leadership and service are the two key elements of your Pathfinder experience that will ultimately leave you walking away with a newfound appreciation for the next phase in your life.
 There is also a strong emphasis on the transference of life skills and goals from the Outward Bound course to your life back home.
 To help facilitate this transfer of skills, Outward Bound staff will support students in creating a transition plan.
-This may include an opportunity to have a phone conference with your instructors and parents/guardians to help build a support network as you transition back home to follow through with the goals you set on course, or may take the form of creating a written plan for students to take home with them.
+This may include creating a written plan for you to take home and/or an opportunity to have a phone call with your instructors and a mentor of your choosing at the end of your course.
+These plans and/or calls are designed to support you in following through with the goals you set on course once you return home.
 Desert Backpacking and Course Terrain You will travel both on and off-trail.
 The trails, when present, are usually of high quality.
 The off-trail routes can be especially challenging as these routes travel through boulder filled canyons and across vast desert plains.
 You will resupply food and water along the way at many different water cache sites that Outward Bound California uses.
 Though the landscape can be demanding, there are few places in the world that compare to the beauty and uniqueness of where this backpacking leads.
-Rock Climbing The rock climbing section will start off by establishing a backcountry base camp for introductory rock climbing skills: how to climb, belay and rappel.
+Rock Climbing The rock climbing section will start off by establishing a backcountry base-camp for introductory rock climbing skills: how to climb, belay and rappel.
 During this time you may explore canyons and wander through the boulders looking for your next backcountry climbing area.
-With practice and focus, you can become an informed, skilled rock climber.
+With practice and focus, you will learn skills that will help you be a supportive climbing partner after your course.
 You may experience a wide variety of climbing styles, like crack-climbing, face climbing and bouldering.
 This section offers a unique experience to climb on some of the highest quality granite out there in one of the most popular destinations for rock climbers in the world.